knysna/cisco-devnet-studynotes/1.0/Section1.md

 * Pull other people's commited changes from the Origin to your Local

 ### 1.8.e Branch
+* Make a copy on which to make and test your changes without impacting the main branch
+* Can have multiple branches at once (collaboration)
+* Branches must be checked out to work on them

 ### 1.8.f Merge and handling conflicts
+* Merge
+    * merge a feature/fix/etc branch into the main branch
+* Conflicts
+    * Most merging is handled neatly by git
+    * In case of a conflict (2 separate changes to the same file), human intervantion is required
+    * git will mark the conflict in the file <<< >>>.
+Delete the unwanted section, re-add, commit

 ### 1.8.g diff
+* 'git diff' will display the difference between the current contents and the index (i.e. what isn't staged)
+* 'git diff --cached' will display the difference between the current index and the last commmit (i.e. what isn't committed)
+* 'git diff HEAD' displays the difference against the last commit (i.e. what will change on the next commit)
+* 'git diff <branchname>' will display the difference against the specified branch